 It is not necessary to cite all of the background literature in the Introduction.
 Brief reference to the most pertinent articles generally suffices to acquaint the reader with the findings of others in the field and with the problem or question that the investigation addresses.

 Include a concise summary of the data presented in tables and illustrations.
 Excessive elaboration of data already given in tables and illustrations should be avoided.
-With the exception of Cancer Discovery, the Results and Discussion sections should be combined if, by so doing, space is saved or the logical sequence of the material is improved.
+The Results and Discussion sections should be combined if, by so doing, space is saved or the logical sequence of the material is improved.

 The data should be interpreted concisely without repeating material already presented in the Results section.
 Speculation is permissible, but it must be well founded, and discussion of the wider implications of the findings is encouraged.

 Materials and Methods